Day Camp Frequently Asked Questions

 What are the swimming requirements at camp?

 Occasionally, we will swim at a pool or lake, however, swimming lessons are not taught so each camper is assessed for swimming abilities during the first swim each week.
 A wrist band is utilized to indicate swimmers from non-swimmers.
 In lake water, life jackets are required regardless of swimming ability.
+All swimming locations have a lifeguard and lookouts onsite.

 What if my child needs to take medication during camp?